Nitschi/Partner-Approximating-Learner-PAL-/README.rst

 What it does (when executing main):

-- Simulates the training of two PALs
+- Simulates the training of two controllers
-- Plots the result
+- Plots the result (You can make more information like the control variable u visible in the plot window)
 - Prints some interesting information about the run
 - Saves the result into a file